St. David’s School of Nursing

 Students enrolled in the undergraduate nursing programs are required to earn a grade of at least 75% (C or higher) in all courses in the BSN curriculum.
 Students must have a minimum GPA of 2.50 in their nursing coursework to graduate from the BSN program.

-BSN courses are offered in a lock-step sequence.
-Each course will be offered only once each academic year; therefore, progress in the program will be delayed if the student fails or drops/withdraws from a course.
 A student may repeat a nursing course only one time.
-Following a second nursing course failure or withdrawal from a nursing course beyond the census date (12th class day), a student will be dismissed from the nursing program, but not Texas State University.
+Following a second nursing course failure or withdrawal from a nursing course beyond the census date (12th class day), a student will be dismissed from the nursing program, but not from Texas State University.

 Immunizations and Basic Life Support

-It is a policy of the College of Health Professions that each student will complete a Health Certificate and Immunization Test Form.
+It is a policy of the College of Health Professions that each student completes a Health Certificate and Immunization Test Form.
 These forms must be signed by a physician or licensed healthcare provider.
 Students must stay current on immunizations.
 Basic Life Support for Healthcare Professionals must also be completed and remain current.

 Criminal Background Check and Drug Screen